mcastling/mcastling.github.io/NUItutorials/hello-world.md

 ### Build and Run the application

 Use Visual Studio on a Windows platform.
 Use Visual Studio Code on Linux.

+The [NUI development setup guide](setup-ubuntu.md) describes setting up the NUI development environment on Ubuntu, using this tutorial as an example project.

 ## Full example code